 Human services are ‘the programs, facilities or services provided to meet the health, welfare and social needs of individuals, families and communities.
 This may include, for example, health, education and community services provided across NSW’ (as defined in the Human Services Data Hub Taxonomy).

-The simple steps for human services procurement fact sheet outlines seven steps that NGOs may go through during a tender process.
+The simple steps for human services procurement fact sheet (PDF,29KB) outlines seven steps that NGOs may go through during a tender process.
 Initiatives that support the procurement of human services from NGOs are set out below.

 NSW Human Services Agreement

 The agreement is the prescribed template for procuring human services from NGOs.
 From 1 August 2017, all government agencies must use the agreement when procuring human services via a tender process.
 Use of the agreement is voluntary until 31 July 2017.
 Existing contracts are not impacted.
 Agencies will use the agreement as existing contracts expire.